Theophanes is a New-England-based blogger, traveler, writer, photographer, sculptor, and lover of cats.

 Indoor Serama Rooster

-For many years breeders of egg-laying breeds have struggled with the issue of having too many roosters.
-In the old days roosters would be raised and eaten.
-Today there's not many people that like to eat adult roosters, which have the chewy consistency of shoe leather.
-Besides, raising roosters comes at a cost.
-Until they are old enough to mate, you have to feed them and that takes money.
-That's where cream legbars came onto the scene.
-They were created as a blue egg-laying breed that had one very special trait: the ability to mate at hatching.
-As you can see by the photo, the females have "chipmunk stripes" and the males are a lighter, more solid color.
-Now extra rooster chicks could be immediately slaughtered or made into pet food and the only ones left would be the future egg layers.
+That's where Cream Legbars came onto the scene.
+They were created as a blue egg-laying breed that had one very special trait: the ability to sort at hatching.
+As you can see by the photo, the females have "chipmunk stripes," and the males are a lighter, more solid color.
+Now extra rooster chicks could be immediately slaughtered or made into pet food, and the only ones left would be the future egg layers.
 This has made them very popular in many homesteads.
 In the US, some strains lay blue eggs while others lay green, and sometimes a white one is hatched.

 So we've seen chickens with devil horns and vaulted skulls, but what about a giant red rubber glove jutting from their head?
 Buttercups have to be some of the more extreme-looking chickens with their giant, fleshy, double combs.
 Their combs fuse together and form a cup on the top of their head.
 Now if only you could teach them to collect rainwater and pour it into a bowl, you might have something really useful there.